minetest/minetest/README.txt

-ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds ENABLE_LUAJIT       - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_SYSTEM_GMP   - Use GMP from system (much faster than bundled mini-gmp) RUN_IN_PLACE        - Create a portable install (worlds, settings etc. in current directory) USE_GPROF           - Enable profiling using GProf VERSION_EXTRA       - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)
+ENABLE_SOUND        - Build with OpenAL, libogg & libvorbis; in-game Sounds ENABLE_LUAJIT       - Build with LuaJIT (much faster than non-JIT Lua) ENABLE_SYSTEM_GMP   - Use GMP from system (much faster than bundled mini-gmp) ENABLE_GDBM         - Build with GDBM; Enables use of GDBM map backend RUN_IN_PLACE        - Create a portable install (worlds, settings etc. in current directory) USE_GPROF           - Enable profiling using GProf VERSION_EXTRA       - Text to append to version (e.g. VERSION_EXTRA=foobar -> Minetest 0.4.9-foobar)